We are currently not accepting new applicants to our agency’s Ukraine Program.About Ukraine Adoption

 Adopting from Ukraine is unique in that parents are not matched with a specific child, but have the ability to select their child from a few choices once they arrive in the country.
 The process itself is divided into 3 phases, and takes approximately 15 months to complete.
 You begin your adoption process by compiling a collection of documents referred to as your Dossier.
 These documents must go through a careful process of verification and certification within your state so that they can be used as the legal framework for your adoption.
 When you have assembled and Apostille certified your dossier, it is sent to our office where we review it for accuracy.
 From there, America World sends the dossier on to Ukraine for translation.
 Once your documents have been translated, they are submitted to the Department for Families and Children in the Ministry for Social Policy of Ukraine (DFC) in Kiev, Ukraine.
-When your Dossier is submitted to the MSP, it is reviewed and processed by one of their lawyers.
+When your Dossier is submitted to the DFC, it is reviewed and processed by one of their lawyers.
 According to Ukraine’s regulations, the review process should take twenty business days.
 Ukraine's International Adoption Process

-After the Department for Families and Children processes and approves your Dossier, families are extended an invitation to travel to Ukraine for an appointment at the MSP on a specific date.
+After the Department for Families and Children processes and approves your Dossier, families are extended an invitation to travel to Ukraine for an appointment at the DFC on a specific date.
 There is no referral at this time, nor are there any pre-travel photos or videos of children available to prospective parents.
-At this point in the process of adopting a child from Ukraine, permission has been granted for the prospective family to come to the MSP to choose a child from among the children presented to the family.
+At this point in the process of adopting a child from Ukraine, permission has been granted for the prospective family to come to the DFC to choose a child from among the children presented to the family.
 At this time, families are shown between 2-4 referrals from which to choose.
 America World assists with the details of your travel planning, and families customarily have between 4-8 weeks to prepare for their visit.

 Families should prepare to make two trips to Ukraine, although the choice to complete the adoption in one extended trip is available.
 The first trip will last approximately 3-5 weeks after which a 10 (business) day waiting period will be imposed.
 Once the waiting period is complete, one or both parents will return for a second trip which will last approximately 5-7 days in order to finalize the adoption.